unthingable/monster-jam/docs/README.md

 SuperScenes are saved with the project.

+**NOTE**: SuperScene launcher can only operate on tracks that are currently visible in Bitwig.
+Namely, if a clip is in a nested track and the group is folded, or not in the group when the group is entered, SuperScene will not be able to launch or stop it. **Pro tip**: if you need to fold/unfold groups, make its scene clip part of a SuperScene and not the individual track clips.

 # Preferences

-* _Show pretty shift commands in matrix_: when enabled, holding **SHIFT** will change the colors of the top row of the clip matrix buttons to indicate that they are special.
+* **Show pretty shift commands in matrix**: when enabled, holding **SHIFT** will change the colors of the top row of the clip matrix buttons to indicate that they are special.
-* _SHIFT-GROUP selects track page_: see **Page navigation**
+* **SHIFT-TRACK selects track page**: **SHIFT** turns track group row into page selectors, see **Page navigation**
+* **Limit level sliders**: slider range when controlling track levels
+  * _None_: sliders behave as shown in the app (i.e., +6 dB is maximum)
+  * _0 dB_: slider maximum is 0 dB for all tracks
+  * _-10 dB_: slider maximum is -10 dB for all tracks
+  * _Smart_: maximums are 0 dB for group tracks and -10 dB for regular tracks
+* **Enable track tracker**: use extreme cleverness to follow the tracks as layout changes.
+  * Why you want this:
+    * SuperScenes will work correctly even if tracks have changed positions
+    * Scroll window will maintain its position when folding/unfolding tracks
+  * Why you may not want this: track tracker introduces tiny variations in track colors (specifically the alpha channel).
+    * This modifies the project even if you didn't do anything, so it will ask you to save
+    * Track color selectors will not display the color as selected

-After changing preferences it may be necessary to reload the extension (turn it off an on again in Controllers settings page).
+After changing preferences it may be necessary to reinitialize the extension (turn it off an on again in Controllers settings, or select a different project).
-Also, after upgrading MonsterJam version be sure to check the settings - deprecated settings may not get automatically removed by Bitwig, in which case delete and add the controller again.